-Allow direct access, except .php files, to these directories Direct access to all files (except for .php files) will be granted if they are inside any of the directories in this list.
+Allow direct access, except .php files, to these directories Direct access to all files (except for .php files) will be granted if they are inside any of the directories in this list AND their subdirectories.
 Normally you should only need to add your forum's attachments, avatars and image galleries directories, or other directories where you only intend to store media files.
-The example is Agora forum's user files directory.
-As with all similar options, add one directory per line, without a trailing slash.
+As with all similar options, add one directory per line, without a leading or trailing slash.